 - The first recommendation must be from a school member (i.e.i - teacher, coach, director, counselor, etc.) who has taught or coached the applicant in an academic subject or athletic team in the junior or senior year.

 - The second recommendation must be from a community member - an adult outside of the school who knows the applicant from the community, such as a neighbor, employer, Scout leader, or religious leader.

 - Recommendation letters should be emailed to hugerecommendations [at] nebrwesleyan.edu.
 Please ask recommenders to designate if they are a teacher and/or athletic coach or a community member outside of the school.
 Recommendation letters must be received by 11:59 p.m.
-Central time on Wednesday, December 1, 2021.
+Central on December 1.

 - Financial aid – Financial need is a factor considered during the selection process.
-Applicants are encouraged, but not required, to either submit the 2022-23 FAFSA or Nebraska Wesleyan University’s financial aid form.
+Applicants are encouraged, but not required, to either submit the FAFSA application or Nebraska Wesleyan University’s financial aid form.

 A scholarship committee consisting of selected members from the faculty and administration of NWU reviews applications.
 Representatives from NWU will interview these finalists to determine the award winners.